10 Common Yet UNSAFE Things That Parents Should Stop Doing. I Was Guilty Of Some Of These Too 😔

 However, some parents still drug their babies to sleep.
 If you want to make your baby fall asleep, try this instead.

-8. Giving babies Benadryl in hopes of a better night’s sleep.
 Benadryl isn’t meant to be given as a sedative.
-In fact, it can be dangerous.
+It can be dangerous.
 And sometimes, your child can have an adverse reaction to it.
 Source: mom.me

 give-benadryl-to-baby